Posted: December 2, 2013

 I am a sculptor.
 I have also been teaching sculpture for over a decade.
-One of the most challenging thing to do is teach someone how to sculpt something.
+One of the most challenging thing to do is teach someone how to physically sculpt something.
 I can describe a chisel or refer a student to a book on how to carve wood.
 However, none of these techniques empower me with the ability to transfer the knowledge of touch.
 Touch knowledge is tacit knowledge in that it cannot be easily codified or transferred.
-We can attempt to describe a sensation of touch but these verbal and visual representations are highly subjective and difficult to retransmit.

 My project merges technology with tradition, pedagogy with creative production and research creation with material interaction.
 I call the project ‘Art-Bot’ and it is a platform and technology that can be used to achieve what I call “haptic transference”.

 Material sculpting has evolved from the use of our bare hands to computer numerically controlled (CNC) milling machines and 3D object printers.
 Automated machines produce a problematic mediated-materiality by distancing a maker’s hands from the material interactions that naturally produce informative tactile haptic feedback.
 Removing this feedback has formed a disillusioned material ethic affecting contemporary sculptors who want to utilize the machine’s strength, speed and accuracy while simultaneously maintaining tactile material interaction.

 Art-Bot is a response to this retrogression of tactual knowledge.
 It is an interactive robotic artwork that facilitates a hybrid haptic material interaction between artist-hand and sculpting-machine.

 Creative Research Methodology